Donation FAQ

 Your decision will be honored.
 When you register as an organ, eye and tissue donor you are making a legal decision and, even after your death, your decision will be honored.
 It’s important to talk with your family so they can be prepared to honor your decision at the time of your death.

-If you don’t decide, your family will.
-If you haven’t registered to be an organ, eye and tissue donor your family will be asked to decide about donation on your behalf.
+If you don’t decide prior to your death whether or not you want to become an organ, eye and tissue donor, your loved ones will have the opportunity to make that decision on your behalf.
 Therefore, it is incredibly important to document your decision and share your decision with your loved ones.

 Organ, eye and tissue donors are heroes and are treated as such.
 The medical professionals who perform the recovery surgeries treat donors with the utmost respect, just like they would for any other patient.
 If you and your family were planning on an open casket funeral or viewing, these plans should not be affected by donation.